SANDEEP1938/Nebula-Match/README.md

 # Nebula Match

-Nebula Match is a full-stack memory card game built with the MERN stack and TypeScript.
+Nebula Match is a full-stack memory card game built with the MERN stack and TypeScript .

 - Match cosmic symbol pairs
 - Compete on a global leaderboard